phillip-at-work/luminous/README.md

 - add Lens element defined by two radii and center thickness
 - add raytrace animation option for detectors, elements, and sources (independent)
 - add concrete implementation for PowerMeter (Detector ABC)
+- polarization model for sources (also allows refraction/reflection model to use polarization)